 If you need to file for Chapter 7 bankruptcy and can afford a lawyer, great!
 You should hire one, especially if you own expensive property like real estate.
 But if you can't afford a lawyer and don’t own expensive property, there’s a good chance that you can file on your own with the help of a nonprofit like Upsolve!

 If filing on your own sounds overwhelming, not to worry!
 A bankruptcy petition can look like a pretty scary thing.
 The good news is: people file for chapter 7 bankruptcy on their own every day, and so can you!

-If fact, you probably know most of the information off the top of your head!
+In fact, you probably know most of the information off the top of your head!
 It really mainly comes down to filling out the paperwork.
+If you're eligible, you can use Upsolve's free filing tool to make sure you're filling out all the right forms.
 Luckily, Upsolve help you assemble your paperwork so that you can file on your own.

 There are a lot of questions that come up when you’re considering filing for bankruptcy.
 Getting a free bankruptcy consultation is a great way to see if it’s the right choice for you.

 Whether you do your own research, reach out to a legal aid organization, contact your local bankruptcy court for resources, New York City is fortunate to have many resources to support you along the way.
 The most important thing is not to get discouraged.